Skip to content

 └── README.md # Description of your solver's approach

-The validator clones this repo, runs it through a three-stage screening pipeline, benchmarks it against active App Intents, and adopts it if it beats the current champion by at least 0.5% (DETHRONE_MARGIN = 0.005).
+The validator clones this repo, runs it through a three-stage screening pipeline, benchmarks it against active App Intents, and adopts it if it is net better on breadth than the current champion — or, on a fully-matched tie, cheaper/cleaner on the gas → factorization → deadwood ladder.
+See the champion/challenger model for the exact rule.

 Dockerfile Requirements